Lizeth Chacon, Executive Director

 Hobbies: I love cooking, spending time with my partner and my dog Bear, and enjoying the beautiful Colorado weather on coffee shop patios.

-Julie Laven, Operations Coordinator
+Julie Laven, Operations and Fundraising Manager

 Julie grew up in Minnesota.
 She first became passionate about social justice while traveling to El Salvador in high school and gaining a deeper understanding of systems of oppression both abroad and in the US.
 Julie graduated from St. Olaf College in 2014 with majors in Spanish and Latin American studies.
 During that time she volunteered with the Latino community and studied abroad in Central America.
 After college, Julie lived in El Salvador for a year, working for a grassroots solidarity organization, before moving back to Minnesota to work at an education non-profit.
 She is excited to be in Colorado and be a part of the movement for progressive change through her work as Operations Coordinator!